 - Realize You Still Have a Good Case– Even if a legal loan is not offered, that does not mean you do not have a valid claim.
 Your lawsuit may be so complex that a company may not want to take a chance on it.
 Or, there may be unresolved legal issues when you apply.
 Your attorney would not be wasting his time or yours if he/she thought there was no chance of recovery.
 You probably still have a good case despite what the underwriters think.
 The fact is that not every case is a good fit for funding.

-The above are only a few of the possible steps which could potentially help a client obtain cash now for his/her lawsuit.
+The above are only a few of the possible points which potentially help a client understand the truth about lawsuit loans.

 Thanks for your interest in the lawsuit funding business.